I’m 29 today!

 Over the next few weeks, TEDMED will be releasing the videos of the talks that occurred on the Opera House stage.
 A few I recommend watching include:

-• “When is a Lose-Lose a Win-Win?” by Mick Cornett, Mayor of Oklahoma City, Oklahoma
+• “This City is Going on a Diet” by Mick Cornett, Mayor of Oklahoma City, Oklahoma [WATCH]

 Were you at TEDMED?
 Which talks are you recommending to others?
 If you weren’t, do any of the above peak your interest?